+They’re big and strong, straining under their rippling muscles.
+But for all that power, wrestlers need love, too!
+This October 5, celebrate National Kiss a Wrestler Day and show your respect for one of the world’s oldest and toughest athletic endeavors.
 Mythology suggests the gods themselves created wrestling.
-This October 5, celebrate National Kiss a Wrestler Day and show your respect for one of the world’s oldest and toughest athletic endeavors.
-Wrestling demands all the elements an athlete strives for — speed, strength, endurance, improvisation, and the mental fortitude to push through adversity.
+It demands all the elements an athlete strives for — speed, strength, endurance, improvisation, and the mental fortitude to push through adversity.

 National Kiss a Wrestler Day - History

-Freestyle wrestling began its modern Olympic journey in St. Louis
+Freestyle wrestling begins its modern Olympic journey in St. Louis.

-Greco-Roman wrestling was introduced as an Olympic discipline.
+Greco-Roman wrestling is introduced as an Olympic discipline.

-The first organized national wrestling tournament took place in New York City.
+The first organized national wrestling tournament takes place in New York City.

 There are cave drawings in France depicting Babylonian and Egyptian wrestling bouts where wrestlers are using most of the holds known to the modern-day sport.